 The goal of plastic surgery is to restore the most natural appearance and functioning of soft tissues (skin, fat, blood vessels and nerves).
 The plastic surgeon may use tissue from other areas of the body to provide natural coverage of exposed artificial joints, bones, blood vessels and nerves.
 The donor tissue may come from the abdomen, thigh or back.
 When possible, surgery to remove the cancer and reconstructive surgery are performed in a single operation.

-The Bone and Connective Tissue Cancer Program team at Froedtert & the Medical College may also recommend chemotherapy to treat soft tissue cancer.
+Our Sarcoma Program team may also recommend chemotherapy to treat soft tissue cancer.
 Anti-cancer drugs may be administered before surgery, to shrink the tumor, or after surgery to minimize the risk of the cancer occurring elsewhere in the body.
-Medical oncologists at Froedtert & the Medical College administer single agents and combinations of drugs known to be effective on soft tissue cancers.
+Froedtert & MCW medical oncologists administer single agents and combinations of drugs known to be effective on soft tissue cancers.

 Radiation treatment may be recommended to treat your soft tissue sarcoma.